vmware/differential-datalog/doc/language_reference/language_reference.md

 1. The body of the function must be a valid expression whose type matches the return type of the function.
 1. Recursive functions are not allowed.
+1. Just like regular functions, `extern` functions are expected to be side-effect-free.
+While there is nothing preventing the user from defining functions with side effects (e.g., for tracing purposes), the language does not give any guarantees on the number, order, or timing of calls to these functions.

 ## Relations